 The university reserves the right to reject any application for admission on the basis of the applicant's overall academic record even if the entrance requirements are satisfied.
 In special circumstances, a student lacking the specified requirements may be admitted.
 The university takes into consideration the overall demographics of its constituency.
 Senate regulations limit enrolment in some programs.
 Admission to these programs is competitive and possession of the minimum requirements does not ensure acceptance into the program.
-From time of admission to beginning studies at StFX, students may not enrol in additional courses at any level that they have not declared on their application for admission.
+From the time of admission to beginning studies at StFX, students will be permitted to complete a maximum of 6-crdit hours at StFX, or another post-secondary institution.
+The completion of these credits will not impact their student type at the time of admission or their eligibility for major scholarship consideration.
+Students must submit official transcripts to have credits transferred and applied to their record at StFX.
+Failure to submit the required documentation will forfeit the transfer of these credits.

+StFX requires university preparatory subjects to be used to meet admission eligibility.
+All programs require English and four additional Grade 12 (or equivalent) required subjects as specified in the chart on the next page.
 The following university preparatory subjects are acceptable: English, entrepreneurship, geography, global history, global geography, history, mathematics (algebra, trigonometry, geometry, functions/relations), modern languages, classical languages, economics, biology, chemistry, Earth sciences, and physics.
 Some university preparatory courses may not be listed above.
 Please contact the Admissions office if you have any questions or refer to the website www.stfx.ca/ admissions/requirements for the complete list of acceptable courses.